RODA/DialogCreator/DialogCreator.md

 ### Move an element

-- Click and drag an element to reposition it.
+- Drag an element to reposition it.
 - Movement is constrained within the dialog canvas with a small margin.
 - Use Arrow keys to nudge by 1px; hold Shift for 10px steps (when an element is selected and focus is not in an input).
-- The cursor changes to indicate dragging.

 ### Remove an element